 Practical tests should not be overly complex or technical, particularly for candidates who have not yet undergone VTS training.
 Instead, exercises should focus on assessing potential, not current proficiency.

+In this context, particular attention should be given to a candidate’s capacity to learn and adapt.
+The ability to reflect on feedback, adjust approaches, and progressively improve performance is a critical indicator of future effectiveness as a VTS operator.
+Candidates who demonstrate learning potential, such as gradually modifying their behaviour or communication procedures during exercises, may become competent operators over time, even if some essential abilities are not fully evident at the recruitment stage.

 vts-simulation

 IALA G1027 acknowledges the use of VTS simulation when assessing a candidate’s suitability to operate in a VTS.
 The inclusion of a simulation exercise in the recruitment process will provide insight how a candidate may behave in a VTS training and in a VTS operational environment.